jimmymarks/illtron-static/src/markdown/work.md

 ## Case study: *Science* search

-**The problem:** *Science*’s existing search is built on Google’s Custom Search product, which is being phased out at the end of March 2018.
-A completely new back-end is being constructed in-house, and a new front-end was needed to complement the new features and solve problems with the existing search that we learned about through user feedback.
+**The problem:** *Science*’s cross-site search was built on Google’s Custom Search product, which was phased out in March 2018.
+A completely new back-end was constructed in-house, and a new front-end was needed to complement the new functionality and solve problems with the existing search that we learned about through user feedback.

-**The solution:** The audience for this product is very well defined: scientific researchers of all career stages.
+**The solution:** We explored several options including a SaaS search platform and even just not having a search functionality. before deciding on an approach.
+The audience for this product is very well defined: scientific researchers of all career stages.
 We need to connect them with the research content they rely on to stay informed and do their jobs.

 <figure class="figure figure--split">
   <img